hopsoft/hopsoft.github.io/_posts/2011-01-11-ruby-metaprogramming-idioms.markdown

 {% include section_divider.html %}
 <a name="dynamic_proxy"></a>
 ## Blank Slate
-Ruby also allows you to remove functionality from a class at runtime.
+Ruby allows you to remove functionality from a class.
 This technique can be useful to ensure that your class doesn't expose unexpected or unwanted features.
 {% highlight ruby linenos %}
 # demonstrate how to remove functionality
 String.class_eval do